ghoomfrog/silili/README.md

 # Lilization

-Lilization is when you make a foreign name fit within Say Lil's limited sounds.
+Lilization is when you make a foreign name fit within Saj Lil's limited sounds.

 ## Sound Rules